 Tailor Content to Your Business’s Needs

-Joe Chernov: As Adam Singer of Google says, “All marketing should be modern.”
-The role of content needs to be derived from the business’s needs.
-There’s no single formula.
-If the company needs to “close the buzz gap” with a competitor, then that’s the role content should play.
-If the company needs to squeeze revenue out of existing leads, then the content should focus on that.
-Content is only as valuable as its ability to help the business achieve its goals, and goals vary depending on the company’s size, industry, and maturity.
+Joe Chernov: As Adam Singer from Google puts it, “All marketing should be modern.”
+The purpose of content should come from the needs of the business.
+There isn’t a one-size-fits-all solution.
+If the company needs to “close the buzz gap” with a rival, then that’s what content should aim to do.
+If the goal is to generate more revenue from current leads, then the content should focus on that.
+Content is only as useful as its ability to help the business reach its goals, and those goals differ based on the company’s size, industry, and stage of growth.

 Consider Context

-Mike Volpe: Think about how to use context along with your content to attract more leads.
-The same piece of content can work great with a certain person at a certain time but be a turn off to another person at another time.
-Inbound marketing is about attracting more people down the funnel by using the right content in the right engagement channels.
-Consider not only who your content is directed towards, but also when it’s reaching them and what channels it’s coming from.
+Mike Volpe: Consider how to pair context with your content to draw in more leads.
+The same content may appeal to one person at one moment but not to another at a different time.
+Inbound marketing focuses on bringing more people into the funnel by using suitable content in the right channels.
+Think about who your content targets, when it reaches them, and where it comes from.

 Dave Balter, CEO of BzzAgent